hhu-adam/Robo/development-status.md

 #### L05: use the fact that StrictMono is injective
   Perhaps swap L04 and L05 (L05 is the easier level, and motivates L04)

+  Both L04 and L05 could be move closer to levels about ‘existence of left inverse implies injectivity`.

 #### L06: succ has left inverse
 Nice level.
 Should be closer to L09 and L11.